Root Canal Treatment Bellingham

 Factors That Can Affect Root Canal Cost

 Then there are the expenditures beyond the treatment itself, like the dental crown or the necessary anesthetics, that need to be budgeted for.
-We’ll walk you through the cost of every element of the procedure as they become relevant.
+We’ll walk you through the cost of every element of the procedure as it becomes relevant.

 In the short term, a tooth extraction may cost less than a root canal.
 However, that’s rarely the case when the whole of the expenses are considered.

 You’d be hard-pressed to find a dentist who would recommend simply leaving the area where the tooth was extracted empty.
-If you do, it’s likely that the surrounding teeth will begin to move out of place, causing serious misalignment and overall worse oral health outcomes.
+If you do, the surrounding teeth will likely begin to move out of place, causing serious misalignment and overall worse oral health outcomes.

 For that reason, it’s crucially important that you use dentures, a dental bridge, or a dental implant to replace the tooth that has been lost.
 While extracting the tooth is cheaper than root canal treatment, the whole process of removing and replacing it is substantially more expensive.